 - Read this manual and try to understand the given tasks.
 Make sure that you have understood what is expected from the projects.
-Consult the lab assistants, if the functionality or any task is not expressed clear enough. - Read the VGA section of the Spartan 3 FPGA user manual, and go through the provided VGA controller reference design.
-Understand how a VGA controller works, and read about generation of IP cores using Xilinx LogiCORE IP generator.
+Consult the lab assistants, if the functionality or any task is not expressed clear enough. - Read the VGA section of the digilent Nexys 4 FPGA user manual, and go through the provided VGA controller reference design.
+Understand how a VGA controller works.
+Read about generation of IP cores using Xilinx IP generator.